 • Grease a large bowl with olive oil.
 Shape the dough into a ball and place it in the bowl, turning to coat it in the oil.
 Cover with a damp cloth and let rise in a warm place until doubled in size, about 1 hour.

 • Punch down the dough and divide it into 2 equal parts (a food scale can help).
-Shape each half into a loaf (see Note 2) and place in greased 8×4-inch bread pans.
+Shape each half into a loaf (see note 2) and place in greased 8×4-inch bread pans.
 Cover with a damp cloth and let rise for another hour, or until doubled in size.

-• Preheat the oven to 375°F. Bake the loaves for 30-35 minutes.
+• Preheat oven to 375°F. Bake the loaves for 30–35 minutes.
 Brush the tops with butter as soon as they come out of the oven.
 Let the bread cool in the pans for 15 minutes, then transfer to a wire rack to cool for at least 30 minutes before slicing.

 Recipe Notes